 9. How To Build A Vertical Planter

 This project gives you tons of gardening space.
-You can practically plant anything your heart desires in this vertical planter from Jamie at Creating Really Awesome Fun Things.
+You can practically plant anything your heart desires in these vertical garden planters from Jamie at Creating Really Awesome Fun Things.

 10. PVC Pipe Vertical Garden

-If you want to try something really unique, give this PVC pipe planter from The Kim Six Fix a try.
+If you want to try something really unique, give this PVC vertical garden planter from The Kim Six Fix a try.
 Just keep in mind that these planters are very small.
 So stick to herbs like oregano and thyme and some lettuce.

 11. Beautiful Cedar Wall Planter